Charging and paying for adult care services

 • Adult Social Care

 You will need to be assessed to find out if you can get for support from the council's Adult Social Care service.
 If you are eligible for support, you will also have a financial assessment.
-This will work out how much you need to pay towards the cost of your care.
+They will work out how much you need to pay towards the cost of your care.

 If you care for someone you may be able to get help from the council.
 You will need to complete a Carer's assessment to find out what help you can get.